ka4ep/Lexical.Localization/docs/BestPractices/ClassLibraryDI/README.md

     // Create class
     MyClass myClass = provider.GetService<MyClass>();

-    // Use the culture that was provided by with the class library (LibraryAssets) CultureInfo.CurrentCulture = CultureInfo.GetCultureInfo("de");
+    // Use the culture that was provided by with the class library (LibraryAssetSources) CultureInfo.CurrentCulture = CultureInfo.GetCultureInfo("de");
     Console.WriteLine(myClass.Do());